 This objective is realized when a specific laboratory test result performed on one In-Vitro Diagnostic (IVD) platform and the same laboratory test performed on a different IVD platform can be viewed as performed on the identical IVD platform.
 This outcome means the data are precisely equivalent and can be safely intermingled to achieve complete clinical interoperability.
 A more limited, but necessary, stage of laboratory data is that laboratory test data performed on a particular IVD platform can be associated electronically with laboratory test data performed on the same IVD platform at any healthcare institution with 100% accuracy, this is referred to as structural interoperability.

 The SHIELD collaborative emerged out of multi-agency workshops in 2015 and 2016, and a FDA) solicitation of funds to Patient-Centered Outcomes Research (PCOR) in 2017.
-SHIELD currently brings together stakeholders including IVD manufacturers, commercial and institution-based (e.g., hospital) laboratories, Association of Public Health Laboratories (APHL), standards developers, Pew Charitable Trusts, National Evaluation System for Health Technology (NEST)/Medical Device Innovation Consortium (MDIC), College of American Pathologists (CAP), Medical Device Epidemiology Network (MDEpiNet), American Society of Clinical Laboratories, numerous federal agencies, and standards organizations.
+SHIELD currently brings together multiple stakeholders described later in the document.

 The SHIELD community took a major step when the Coronavirus Aid, Relief, and Economic Security (CARES) Act required “every laboratory that performs or analyzes a test intended to detect SARS-CoV-2—or to diagnose a possible case of COVID-19” —to report the result values of every test to state and local public health agencies.
 This SHIELD Community Roadmap builds on that advance for interoperability.

 SHIELD’s value proposition follows the use cases of protecting patient safety, improving clinical care, reduced lab data user burden, and making RWE less expensive and timely.
-The Laboratory Interoperability Repository (LIDR) is envisioned as a centralized repository of codes that serves as an easily accessible authoritative source for the standardized digital representation of laboratory tests.
+The Laboratory Interoperability Data Repository (LIDR) is envisioned as a centralized repository of codes that serves as an easily accessible authoritative source for the standardized digital representation of laboratory tests.
 LIDR will hopefully allow mapping to standard coding systems to be automated, at the minimum, by moving the mapping process upstream to assay manufacturers as well as providing mapping reference and tooling.
 This will reduce the burden on individual laboratories to perform mapping.

 The IVD and Clinical Information System (CIS) industries strive to meet the needs of customers and promote the healthcare of the population through the provision of safe and effective products.
 Addressing the barriers to laboratory interoperability such as lack of standardization will have a significant positive impact on clinical laboratory operations, as it will significantly reduce the time and cost involved with deploying, connecting, and updating instruments in the laboratory.
 This will eliminate the need for vendor-customized connectivity implementations and favor vendors that adopt the specifications and pass the savings on to their customers.
-The creation of an IVD data hub provides an incentive for the IVD industry by providing a pathway for using RWE as a viable alternative to clinical trials to support regulatory decision making.
+The creation of an IVD data hub provides an incentive for the IVD industry by providing a pathway for using RWE to support regulatory decision making.

 Introduction